MicrochipTech/AzureDemo_AnyCloud/README.md

 At this point, the DPS process has completed.
 The application will disconnect from the DPS server.

-**Note:** AnyCloud does not support simultaneous connections to multiple MQTT brokers, so the disconnect step is required.
+**Note:** AnyCloud™ does not support simultaneous connections to multiple MQTT brokers, so the disconnect step is required.

     Registration complete, connect to Azure IoT Central